VAMSApp/onair-api/README.md

   - [getVirtualAirlineMembers.md](docs/responses/getVirtualAirlineMembers.md)

 ### getVirtualAirlineShareHolders()
-Fetches the ShareHolders of a Virtual Airline for a given vaId, and world.
+Fetches the ShareHolders of a Virtual Airline for a given vaId.

 #### Usage
 ```typescript